Glossary

 Grade Point Average (GPA):

-calculated by multiplying the grade points for a course by the number of semester credit hours assigned to that course, adding those values for a set of courses, and dividing the result by the total number of semester credit hours for those courses.
+A weighted average calculated by multiplying the grade points for a course by the number of semester credit hours assigned to that course, adding those values for a set of courses, and dividing the result by the total number of semester credit hours for those courses.
 A separate GPA is calculated for each academic level that includes only courses designated at that academic level.
 The transcript will reflect each level separately if appropriate.
 KPU recognizes the following GPAs:

 Institutional Cumulative Grade Point Average (Institutional CGPA) The GPA calculated for all courses taken at KPU.